eBayClassifiedsGroup/PanteraS/README.md

 # PanteraS <br> _entire_ Platform as a Service, in a box
 _"One container to rule them all"_

-## Goal
-The goal is to spawn a complete dockerized environment,
+Now you can create a completely dockerized environment for a platform as a service (PaaS) in no time!
-containing all necessary components for a PaaS,
+PanteraS contains all the necessary components for a highly robust, highly available, fault tolerant PaaS.
-fully transferable between any kind of development stage: laptop / integration / production,
-highly robust, highly available, fail tolerance,
-where deployment part is fully independent from a running part.
-Services supposed to be spawn in a second, fully scalable, easy to monitor, debug and orchestrate.
+The goal is to spawn fully scalable, easy to monitor, debug and orchestrate services in seconds totally independent of the underlying infrastructure.
+Panteras is also fully transferable between development stages.
+You can run it on your laptop, test and production systems without hassle.

 _"You shall ~~not~~ PaaS"_